shoeb240/first-go-api/README.md

 https://golang.org/dl/

 ## Directory Structure
 Create a folder 'go' at your home directory as $HOME/go is the default $GOPATH.
+Create 'src' and 'bin' directory within 'go' directory.
+Packages reside inside 'src' directory.

-Now, you can create 'src' and 'bin' directory within 'go' directory and just run the follwoing command to get this project with all dependency packages:
+Now, run the follwoing command to get this project with all dependency packages:
 ```cgo
 go get github.com/shoeb240/first-go-api
 ```